theGh0stfaceKiller/Gh0st_D0rk_Killer/README.md

 ## Ethical Use

-This tool is built for authorized security research, OSINT investigation, and education, the same standard I hold every piece of tradecraft I teach on True Indie to.
+This tool is built for authorized security research, OSINT investigation, and education, the same standard we hold every piece of tradecraft we teach on True Indie to.
 Always get proper, explicit authorization before testing any system that isn't your own.
 The templates in this tool, especially the ones flagged above, return real data about real, currently-exposed systems.
 Misusing that is on you, not the tool, and it can carry real legal consequences.

 If you want to learn the thinking behind dorking, OSINT collection, and the broader intelligence cycle this tool fits into, that's what [True Indie](https://trueindie661.substack.com) is for.